How To Price Moving Jobs: A Pricing Guide for Small Businesses

-- Stairs: some companies include a flight of stairs in their prices, others charge extra to carry items up and down stairs
+- Stairs: some companies include a flight of stairs in their prices, while others charge extra to carry items up and down stairs.

 - Long carry: specific how far your movers will carry items to their truck.
 Anything over that should be charged extra.

 - Shuttle service: a shuttle service may be necessary if you can’t park your moving truck near the house.

 - Packing: charge for packing materials and the service itself (which you can charge per item or by the hour), if the client chooses this option.
 This usually costs $25 to $35 an hour, according to My Moving Reviews.